Get Started By Contacting us!

 Why Do You Need a Dryer Vent Cleaning?

 If you’ve never had dryer vent cleaning done in Mercer County, you may wonder why you need to clean your dryer vent.
 Think about how much lint your lint catcher sees with each wash.
 Now, consider how much your dryer vent must catch.
-If you fail to clean it, that lint can build up in your vent.
+If you fail to clean it, that lint will build up and eventually lead to your home having a clogged dryer vent.

 That may not seem like a problem at first, but lint is flammable.
-When you let the lint clutter, you can risk a fire starting in your dryer vent.
+When you let the lint clutter, you can risk a dryer fire starting in your dryer vent and spreading to your laundry room in less than 20 minutes.
 This is because lint isn’t the only thing that goes through the vent; moisture and hot air also go through it.
-Nobody wants to lose their home, especially to a preventable house fire.
+Nobody wants to lose their home, especially to a preventable house fire hazard.

 When a dirty dryer vent can cause so many issues in your home, you need to take care of it and clean it properly.